Bethel Elementary School 2024-2025

 Vision

-The information in this handbook has been published to provide an overview of our school’s opportunities and expectations.
+The pages in this handbook have been published to provide an overview of our school’s opportunities and expectations.
+There is no way for us to put everything in this agenda book; these are highlights.
+The assignment pages are designed to help students keep up with the ever-increasing demands of learning.
+Parents are encouraged to look at this agenda book daily and utilize it as a communication tool between home and school.
 One of the most crucial ways parents can assist in providing their children with a foundation for learning is to read with them daily.
 Research consistently shows a strong correlation between reading and academic success at all ages.
-In the upcoming 2021-2022 school year, let’s work collectively to provide your child with the very best conditions for learning.
+In the upcoming 2024-2025 school year, let’s work collectively to provide your child with the very best conditions for learning.

-Thank you for allowing me to be a part of your child’s life,
+Thank you for allowing us to be a part of your child’s life!

 Bethel Elementary School